jindrichmynarz/dissertation/parts/introduction.md

 <!-- Contributions -->

-The principal contributions of our work are the implemented matchmaking methods and the reusable datasets for testing these methods.
+The principal contributions of our work are the implemented matchmaking methods, the reusable datasets for testing these methods, and generic software for processing linked open data.
 By using experimental evaluation of these methods we derive general findings about the factors that have the largest impact on the quality of matchmaking of bidders to public contracts.

 <!-- General note at the end of the introduction -->